EcmaTC53/spec/docs/Hardware Components/sensors/Touch-FocalTech-FT6x06.md

 ### Properties of Sample Object
 The `length` property of sample object has a range of `1` to `2`.

-`FT6X06` extends the `touch` object described in the `Touch` Sensor Class to include the following properties.
+`FT6X06` implements the sample array specified in the `Touch` Sensor Class and extends the `touch` object described in the `Touch` Sensor Class to include the following properties.

 | Property | Description |
 | :---: | :--- |